annie520143/COVID-19-Pneumonia-Detection/README.md

 # COVID-19-Pneumonia-Detection

 ### Introduction
 Our tsk is to classify chest x-ray image into three class: Normal, Pneumonia, COVID.
-Our method can devided into four steps.
+Our method can devided into four steps:
 1. X-ray image enhancement inverse
 2. X-ray image enhancement
 3. Do lung segmataion